API Essentials

 • Leverage variables: Build utilities on top of your design system variables for consistency and maintainability.

-• Create composables: Group related utilities and their modifiers into composable functions for better organization and reusability.
+• Create composables: Group related utilities into composable functions for better organization and reusability.

 • Integrate with variants: Design utilities to work seamlessly with responsive, state, and custom variants.